banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

   });
 ```
 This is where the template display functionality comes from.
 The page gets the window's query parameters and assigns them to an object.
-> It should be noted that the code here is vulnerable to prototype pollution but I couldn't find a way to exploit it.
+> It should be noted that the code here is vulnerable to prototype pollution, but I couldn't find a way to exploit it.

 We then get the server to render the actual template based on the filename query parameter, passing on the query parameters too.
-No sanitisation of the returned content is done and the result is directly put in `innerHTML`.
-Interestingly, `document.cookie` is appended to our template for some reason, which will be useful later(Hint: Dangling markup).
-Also, I forgot to mention this earlier but the server does apply a pretty strict CSP, as seen from
+No sanitisation of the returned content is done, and the result is directly put in `innerHTML`.
+Interestingly, `document.cookie` is appended to our template for some reason, which will be useful later (Hint: Dangling markup).
+Also, I forgot to mention this earlier, but the server does apply a pretty strict CSP, as seen from
 ```python
 @app.after_request
 def apply_csp(response):